Alenyika1/cloud_project/README.md

 ## Steps
 1. **Create a vahrant configuration file to provision the Master and Slave node and the appropiate configuration needed for the cluster**
+TO do that create a project directory and ```vagrant init``` and edit the configuration file with the following
  ```bash
  Vagrant.configure("2") do |config|
   # Configure the "Master" VM